ignatiusmb/aubade/README.md

 ***

-<h2 align="center"><pre>API Documentation</pre></h2>
+## API Documentation

 ### Imports

-Marqua exposes 3 imports, 2 for the actual parsing, and 1 which is the markdown renderer which uses [markdown-it](https://github.com/markdown-it/markdown-it).
+Marqua exposes 4 imports — 1 for the actual parsing, 2 helper parsing functions, and finally the markdown renderer which uses [markdown-it](https://github.com/markdown-it/markdown-it).
 As a result, its features can be extended via plugins that's made as a `markdown-it-plugin`.

 ```bash
 # Hypothetical Content Folder Structure